-The Internal Liquidity Adequacy Assessment (ILAAP) describes how the funding mismatches risk driver captures the risk arising from longer term, structural mismatches in the current assets vs. liability maturity profile.
+The ILAAP describes how the funding mismatches risk driver captures the risk arising from longer term, structural mismatches in the current assets vs. liability maturity profile.
 The risk arises as the contractual or expected maturity profiles of assets differ compared to those of liabilities.
-In particular, if assets with long-dated maturities are funded via liabilities which are predominantly short-term, in prolonged stress events, CSS(E)L may face liquidity shortfalls due to limited ability to raise sufficient funding to replace maturing liabilities (as well as the continued need to fund assets).
+In particular, if assets with long-dated maturities are funded via liabilities which are predominantly shortterm, in prolonged stress events, CSS(E)L may face liquidity shortfalls due to limited ability to raise sufficient funding to replace maturing liabilities (as well as the continued need to fund assets).
 For CSS(E)L, the major mechanism in place to measure, monitor, and manage long-term structural funding risk are the Barometer 2.0 365 day (and its low point) as well as the NSFR.

-Asset Encumbrance ("AE") highlights the amount of the banks' assets, which are pledged or otherwise committed to counterparties to secure, collateralise or credit-enhance a transaction, such that the assets cannot be freely transferred, withdrawn, liquidated, sold or disposed.
-In CSS(E)L, AE is reported by Liquidity Measurement and Reporting ("LMR") under normal (BaU) and stressed conditions (contingent encumbrance).
+Asset Encumbrance ('AE') highlights the amount of the banks' assets, which are pledged or otherwise committed to counterparties to secure, collateralise or credit-enhance a transaction, such that the assets cannot be freely transferred, withdrawn, liquidated, sold or disposed.
+In CSS(E)L, AE is reported by Liquidity Measurement and Reporting ('LMR') under normal (BaU) and stressed conditions (contingent encumbrance).
 Liquidity Risk Management have set a stressed asset encumbrance metric to which Treasury Planning adhere to.
-The UK IB ALM CARMC receives a monthly report that outlines Asset encumbrance("AE") ratio and stressed AE metrics broken down by product types and credit quality.
+The UK IB ALM CARMC receives a monthly report that outlines AE ratio and stressed AE metrics broken down by product types and credit quality.